mikitsik/rails_from_scratch/README.md

 P.S.

-The app is under developing yet.
-To see the updates in a timely manner, please, click to "Whatch" button in the upper rigth corner of the repository.
+The app is still under development.
+To stay updated in a timely manner, please click the "Watch" button in the upper right corner of the repository.